 Smoke detectors have been around since the 1970s.
 Many studies have shown that working smoke detectors can reduce the chance of you or your family members dying in a house fire by 50%!
 They can literally save your life.

 Carbon monoxide detectors, on the other hand, have only been around since 1993, and like smoke detectors, can be life savers.
 These detectors protect us from carbon monoxide (CO), a poisonous gas that’s also colorless, odorless, and deadly.
 This poisonous gas is produced by the incomplete burning of fuels like coal, wood, charcoal, oil, kerosene, propane, and natural gas.
-To learn more about carbon monoxide poisoning, select the link below.
+To learn more about carbon monoxide poisoning, click here.

 Having smoke and carbon monoxide detectors in your home doesn’t automatically mean you and your family will be safe.
 There are many things to consider:

 1. The number of smoke detectors needed and their placement: One working smoke or CO detector in your home will not guarantee your safety.
 Multiple smoke detectors should be placed throughout your home.
 According to the National Fire Protection Association (NFPA) standards, here’s where you should place smoke detectors:

 a.
 One smoke detector on each floor level;

 b.
 One smoke detector in each bedroom; and

 c.
 One smoke detector in the bedroom hallway.

 Smoke detectors should not be placed in your kitchen or garage because smoke from cooking or exhaust from your car could set them off constantly.